Neumología

 - Active pulmonary tuberculosis (infection control concern)

-- Known allergy to leech SGSry proteins
+- Known allergy to leech salivary proteins

 - Immunosuppressed patients at elevated risk for Aeromonas hydrophila infection